Contact Hypothesis (Allport): Definition and Examples

 Social psychologist Gordon Allport is credited with conducting the first studies on intergroup contact.
 Allport is also known for this research in the field of personalities.
 After the Second World War, social scientists and policymakers concentrated mainly on interracial contact.
 Allport brought these studies together in his study of intergroup contact.

-In 1954, Allport published his first hypothesis concerning intergroup contact.
+In 1954, Allport published his first hypothesis concerning intergroup contact in the journal of personality and social psychology.
 The main premise of his article stated that intergroup contact was one of the most effective ways to reduce prejudice between groups.

-Allport claimed that contact management could reduce problems with stereotyping, prejudice and discrimination, leading to better and more worthwhile interaction between two or more groups.
+Allport claimed that contact management and interpersonal contact could produce positive effects against with stereotyping, prejudice and discrimination, leading to better and more worthwhile interaction between two or more groups.
 Over the years since Allport’s original article, the hypothesis has been expanded by social scientists and used for research into reducing prejudice relating to racism, disability, women and LGBTQ + people.
-Empirical research into intergroup contact is still ongoing today.
+Empirical and meta analytical research into intergroup contact is still ongoing today.

 The term “prejudice” is used to refer to a preconceived, negative view of another person, based on perceived qualities such as political affiliation, skin colour, faith, gender, disability, religion, sexuality, language, height, education, and more.